kartavtcev/App/README.md

-# Exercise.
+# Exercise 'Count words in text'.
+The solution is immutable tread-safe 'Trie' tree.
 Version: 0.9.
 Update to version 1.0 when code would be unit tests covered.
-The solution is immutable tread-safe 'Trie' tree.

 # ToDo:
 Cover code with unit-tests xUnit or NUnit.